North Kayong Regency: Administrative districts

 Note: (a) Maya Island comprises the five desa of Dusun Besar, Dusun Kecil, Kemboja, Satai Lestari and Tanjung Satai.

 (b) This archipelago of 83 islands comprises the three desa of Padang, Pelapis and Betok Jaya.
 The largest island is Karimata, while others include Serutu Island to its southwest and Penebangan and Pelapis Islands to its northeast (between Karimata and the mainland of Kalimantan).

-(c) including offshore Pelintu Island. (d) including nine offshore islands - Bagu, Cermin, Datok, Juante, Katung, Lalang, Nanas, Payung and Salahnama.
+(c) including nine offshore islands - Bagu, Cermin, Datok, Juante, Katung, Lalang, Nanas, Payung and Salahnama.
+The administrative centre is at Sutera on the mainland, with 8,265 inhabitants as at mid 2024, with neighbouring Pangkalan Buton desa having a further 5,727 inhabitants.